 School of Education: Serving students pursuing Bachelor of Arts in elementary education, Bachelor of Arts in leadership and community engagement, education minor, leadership studies minor and teacher licensure.

 College of Engineering & Applied Science: Serving students pursuing aerospace engineering; chemical and biological engineering; civil, environmental and architectural engineering; electrical, computer and energy engineering; mechanical engineering; and computer science.

 Program in Environmental Design: Serving students pursuing design studies, architecture, planning and landscape architecture.

-Program in Exploratory Studies: Serving first-year students who are exploring across all colleges on campus.
+Program in Exploratory Studies: Serving students who are exploring across all colleges on campus.

 College of Media, Communication and Information: Serving students pursuing advertising, PR and media design; communication; critical media practices; information science; intermedia art, writing and performance; journalism; and media studies.

 College of Music: Serving students pursuing music and music performance.

 Continuing Education: Serving degree-seeking and nondegree students enrolling in online, evening and summer classes.